America's quintessential village in central New York state, Cooperstown is famous as baseball's birthplace.

-Situated on Cooperstown's Main Street, it was first established in 1936 and is a homage to the honorable history of baseball, and all the brilliant sportspeople who played it.
+Situated on Cooperstown's Main Street, it was first established in 1936 and is a homage to the true history of baseball and all the brilliant sportspeople who played it.

-The Museum protects thousands of artefacts, such as photographs and other physical mentos.
+The museum protects thousands of artifacts, such as photographs and other physical mentos.

-The world’s only baseball Wax Museum has amazing life size wax figures from baseball history as well as from Hollywood.
+Heroes of Baseball Wax Museum has impressive life-size wax figures from baseball history and Hollywood.

-Just a little further on you will also see Hollywood's iconic Marilyn Monroe, and Abbott and Costello!
+You will also see Hollywood's iconic Marilyn Monroe and Abbott and Costello!

-No visit to Cooperstown can be remotely complete without a stroll down to the Otsego Lake.
+No visit to Cooperstown can be remotely complete without a stroll down Otsego Lake.

-Nine metres long, it is the center of the town, and a beautiful place to boat, fish, or merely walk around and enjoy the peaceful surroundings.
+It is the center of the town and a beautiful place to boat, fish, or merely walk around and enjoy the peaceful surroundings.

-It is an amazing place to float for an afternoon, watching the local wildlife from your boat.
+It is a fantastic place to float for an afternoon, watching the local wildlife from your boat.

-For fishing enthusiasts, the Otsego Lake permits ice fishing, and has excellent facilities for smallmouth bass fishing and lake trout fishing.
+For fishing enthusiasts, Otsego Lake permits ice fishing and has excellent smallmouth bass fishing and lake trout fishing facilities.